-in low training data conditions we repeated the evaluation over the 8 categories of Reuters with samples of 24 and 160 documents, respectively.
-The results reported in Table 2 shows that (1) again SK improves bow (41.7% - 37.2% = 4.5%) and (2) as the number of documents increases the improvement decreases (77.9%) -75.9% = 2%).
+To verify the hypothesis that WN information is useful in low training data conditions we repeated the evaluation over the 8 categories of Reuters with samples of 24 and 160 documents, respectively.
+The results reported in Table 2 shows that (1) again SKimproves bow (41.7% - 37.2% = 4.5%) and (2) as the number of documents increases the improvement decreases (77.9% - 75.9% = 2%).
 It is worth noting that the standard deviations tend to assume high values.
-However, such variability does not affect the confidence test on the SK superiority.
-To verify that SK improves bow, we evaluated the Std.
-Dev. of the difference, d, between the MicroAverage F_1 of SK and the MicroAverage F_1 of bow over the samples.
-In relation to the Table 2 experiment, we obtained that the mean and the Std.
-Dev. of d on the 80 test samples of 24 documents are 4.53 and 6.57, respectively.
-We tested the hypothesis that bow has a higher or equal MicroAverage F_1 than SK, i.e. d < 0.
-Accordigly, the maximum value of the population average μ cannot be higher than 0, thus we tried the hypothesis $\mu = 0$.
-By using a Normal Distribution, d is in the range $[-\infty, \mu+2.13]$ at a confidence level of 99.5%.
-Since the mean of the MicroAverage trough the samples (4.53) is not in such interval, we should reject such hypothesis.
+In general, the use of 10 disjoint training/testing samples produces a higher variability than the n-fold cross validation which insists on the same document set.
+However, this does not affect the confidence test over the differences between the MicroAverage of SK and bow as it suggests that the former has a higher accuracy than the latter at 99% confidence level.